Do you really need to walk 10,000 steps a day?

 Are creatine supplements effective at building muscle?

 When it comes to supporting muscle growth, creatine is one of the most popular natural supplements.
 Although questions over its safety have been raised, there is no evidence to suggest that creatine supplementation is unsafe in healthy individuals.
-In contrast, the efficacy of taking creatine to build muscle is highly documented.
+In fact, the evidence suggests that creatine is a very effective way to build muscle.

-Creatine supplementation is a hugely popular way to support muscle strength.
-Many studies back its effectiveness when utilised alongside a healthy, protein-rich diet and regular strength/resistance training.
+Creatine supplementation is a hugely popular and effective way to support muscle strength.
+This has been shown in many studies, when used alongside a healthy, protein-rich diet and regular strength/resistance training.

 What is creatine?